Wrongful Repossession Lawyers

 Breaking into a locked garage to repossess car

 • “I want to thank you for working on this for me.
-I didn't expect anything when offered to put you in contact with me.
-This settlement is a miracle that could not have come at a better time.”
+I didn’t expect anything when I was first put in contact with you, but you handled the matter quickly and professionally.
+I really appreciate the help.”

 Bryan B.

-• “I have found Reznik Consumer Law to be very helpful in protecting my rights.
-I'm so grateful that they have taken the time to help me receive benefits that I would not have known were due to me without their knowledge and skill.
-Thank you again for being there for me!”
+• "I have found Reznik's Law Firm to be very helpful in protecting my rights.
+I'm so grateful that they have taken the time to help me and applied their knowledge and skill.
+Thank you again for being there for me!"

 Wanda H.

-• "The credit card company did not uphold their end of our agreement and was calling and harassing me daily.
-Reznik Consumer Law took care of it for me quickly and professionally."
+• “The credit card company did not uphold their end of our agreement and was calling and harassing me daily.
+Reznik Law Firm took care of it for me quickly and professionally.”

 Anita S.

-• “I was referred to Maksim Reznik to help settle a matter with a credit card.
-He worked quickly and efficiently.
-The matter was settled in only a few months with a positive outcome for me.”
+• I was referred to Maksim Reznik to help with a credit card matter.
+He worked quickly and efficiently and resolved the matter in only a few months.

 Samantha M.